faisalsahil/MCQ-Portal/README.md

 MCQ-Portal
 ==========

-MCQ portal is the online learning wb application
+MCQ portal is the online learning web application